Kaye Umansky: Early life

 Kaye Umansky was born in Plymouth, Devon.
 Her mother was a music teacher and encouraged her to play from a young age and her father was also a teacher who encouraged her reading.

 As an only child, Kaye wrote stories and plays, which she tried to get her friends to act in.

 After Kaye left school, she went to London to train as a teacher.
 Kaye enjoyed teaching music, drama and creative writing, but not mathematics.
 Alongside her husband, Kaye formed a soul band and played in the evenings and at weekends; she says they "never became rich and famous, but we had a lot of fun".

 She continued writing as a hobby and began writing full-time when her daughter was born.

 Personal life

 She lives in North London with her husband Mo, an engineer, they have been together over 30 years.
 She has a daughter called Ella.
-She has an extended family of step children and step grandchildren.
-She got two katen named: Jeremy and Heathcliff.
+She has an extended family of stepchildren and step-grandchildren.
+She also has two cats named Jeremy and Heathcliff.